 b) While my tea is steeping I reach for my personal sized blender and start layering in the fun additions.

 I use real evaporated cane juice like this one – not a lot, but I really enjoy the richness that it adds to the flavor of the tea.
 I then add my raw cream or butter (depending on my mood), 1/2 scoop of grass fed collagen that gives me protein, helps my hair and skin, and helps with recovery from my workouts….

 AND, what’s the one thing I add to my tea every morning to help during cold and flu season?

 Before I tell you, you have to promise to hear me out……promise?

-Every morning, I add a half of a scoop of acerola powder.
+Every morning, I add a half of a scoop (about 1 tsp) of acerola powder.
 Never heard of it?
 It’s a natural, whole food form of vitamin C from the acerola cherry.
 Acerola powder is:

 - easily absorbed